 Applicants to the Bachelor of Business Administration program must provide their full academic history, including official transcripts from all colleges and universities previously attended and proof of current enrollment.
-Your most recent post-secondary education must meet a minimum standard (overall average of 70% or a 2.80 GPA) and you must be in good academic standing with your last college or university to be considered for entry.
+Your most recent post-secondary education must meet a minimum standard (65% overall average from College and 60% overall average from University) and you must be in good academic standing with your last college or university to be considered for entry.

-Click here to open the full disclosure form.
+September 2022 & January 2023 intakes: Click here to open the disclosure form

 Our Kingston campus has seen significant renovation over the past few years, including a brand new Student Life and Innovation Centre that houses a new gymnasium, fitness centre, pub, and more.